EricDeiman/titania/readme.md

 # Why

-I've got some projects that explore the parsing, generating byte codes, and running them with a virtual machine.
+I've got some projects that explore parsing, generating byte codes, and running them with a virtual machine.
 Now, I want to learn more about optimizations compilers often perform.
 I'm primarily going to follow _Engineering a Compiler, 2/e_ by Cooper and Torrczon.

 Since I learn best by building, I'm going to implement an optimizing compiler.

-For that, I want a simple procedural language to make it easier to follow writings on the subject.
+For that, I designed a simple procedural language to make it easier to follow writings on the subject.
 One of the languages I started out programming in was Pascal, which is relatively straight forward.
 I'm familar with other Wirth languages, like Modula-2 and Oberon, so I decided to follow along the path set out in those languages.
 When I cook a